openresty/lua-resty-core/lib/ngx/ssl.md

 **context:** *any*

-Converts the PEM-formated SSL private key data into an opaque cdata pointer (for later uses in the [set_priv_key](#set_priv_key) function, for example).
+Converts the PEM-formatted SSL private key data into an opaque cdata pointer (for later uses in the [set_priv_key](#set_priv_key) function, for example).